f0rkb0mbZ/bio-ds-workshop-guide/README.md

 ####  Windows PC

 - Intel/AMD laptop with virtualization enabled.
-If you dont know how to enable virtualization [click here](http://bfy.tw/Mzsq).
+If you dont know how to enable virtualization(if not enabled in your laptop!) [click here](http://bfy.tw/Mzsq).
 - Minimum RAM Requirement: 4 GB (you won't be able to do the hands on lab if RAM < 4GB.
 - 20 GB free disk space.
 - Windows 10 / Windows 8.1 / Windows 8 / Windows 7 preferable (XP may not work).